-In addition to the FAFSA, if you are a California resident, be sure to complete and submit a California College Promise Grants (CCPG; formerly Board of Governors Fee Waivers) in order to determine if you are eligible to have certain enrollment fees waived.
+In addition to the FAFSA, if you are a California resident, be sure to complete and submit a Board of Governors Fee Waiver Application (BOG) in order to determine if you are eligible to have certain enrollment fees waived.
 Eligibility is based on specific income criteria.
-You can download the BOG Fee Waiver application form from the Financial Aid Office's website at smc.edu/financialaid
+You can download the BOG Fee Waiver application form from the Financial Aid Office's website at smc.edu/ financialaid

-NOTE: AB540 student can apply for Cal Grants and California College Promise Grants (CCPG; formerly Board of Governors Fee Waivers) by completing the California Dream Application at the following: dream.csac.ca.gov

-Information regarding the California Dream Act can be found at the SMC Financial Aid webpage: smc.edu/financialaid here are a variety of financial aid programs that help students by providing them with assistance for educational costs.
-SMC students may apply for the following:
+NOTE: AB540 student can apply for Cal Grants and Board of Governors Enrollment Fee Waivers by completing the California Dream Application at the following: dream.csac. ca.gov Information regarding the California Dream Act can be found at the SMC Financial Aid webpage: smc.edu/financialaid